Booking for this tour has now closed – to receive updates on dates for next year’s tour sign up to our Newsletter

 • Other wildlife is unmissable, with close encounters with confiding Long-tailed Skua a particular highlight to look forward to

-• Donations will be made to Butterfly Conservation Europe, and the European Butterflies Group, supporting proactive research and conservation
+• A donation will be made to Butterfly Conservation Europe, supporting proactive research and conservation

 Tour Description